12 Jun Laguna Torre Hike – El Chalten

 As we approached the first ridge we had spectacular views of the star of this hike, Cerro Torre.
 Often the view can be obstructed by cloud cover but we were lucky enough to have clear skies over the mountain.
 For those who are not wanting to do the entire hike, this is a good viewpoint to see the valley and then return to town (approx. 3km one way).

 We continued on, stopping for photos and snacks.
 For photographers this hike is sensational!
 Every turn you take reveals a new glorious angle of the mountain surrounded by trees and streams.
 As we approached our final destination, Laguna Cerro, a lake on the east side of the mountain, we had to climb up a small rocky ridge and then down the other side to the water’s edge.
 Icebergs were floating near shore begging for attention in the midst of the incredible mountain landscape.
 Here we enjoyed lunch and scurried around the rocks testing out the many different angles and various beautiful features to focus our lenses on.

 On the trail home Mariano took us off the path to a spot that he promised would please the photographers in the group.
 He was right.
 A small steam had overflowed through the grass creating a mirror effect.

-The rest of the walk home was along a stream, then we deviated from the original trail to meander along a path on top of some cliffs carved out by a river below.
+The walk home started along the banks of a river, later we climbed up to a trail that followed a path on top of some cliffs with the river below.

 Once we reached the township we were all very pleased with our experience and the photographs we had taken.
 The sun was shining and our guide offered to take us to the local brewery in town.
 It was an emphatic yes from everyone!
 We shared stories about home and our travels while enjoying a locally brewed beer in a quaint beer garden at Cerveceria Artesanal – the perfect end to the day.